i-pi/i-pi/docs/src/tutorials.rst

 possible to join many force with different way into the tag forces, even though each of those forces needs a force field socket (ffsocket tag) that specify who is in charge of computing the forces and sending them to i-PI.
-Note that the attribute “forcefield” of the :ref:`forcecomponent` tag must correspond to the attribute “name” of one of the :ref:`ffsocket` tag.
+Note that the attribute “forcefield” of the :ref:`force` tag must correspond to the attribute “name” of one of the :ref:`ffsocket` tag.
 All the tags that define the actual simulation must be within the :ref:`system` block.
 We will also discuss :ref:`outputs`, which is used to define what output data is